varasat/DividoTest/README.md

 #Technical test for Andrei Manolache

 ##Quick notes for setting up this project:
+- The project isn't dockerized, I work on windows and for some reason WSL2 was throwing a fit and shutting down sporadically.
+I'll troubleshoot it in my own time since I wanted to deliver this project in a timely manner.
 - Please make sure you have php installed
 - Please make sure you have composer installed
 - please run composer install to obtain all the packages including PHPUnit
 - I simply ran the project with this command : php -S localhost:8000
+##Design choices

+- I assumed the required parameters for the config file are : environment, database, cache
+- In certain environments like production it's very dangerous if during a config switch certain parameters aren't present(like the DB) so this test application has defaults set for each essential config section (environment/database/cache)
+- For writing the config file we used the Decorator pattern.
+You can see this by observing the Configuration*.php set of classes in /App/Models
+- I have broken down each functionality (Read, validate, log, etc) into separate units so they can be individually tested and also respect the Single Responsibility Principle

 ##Quick notes about the project itself